Safety Recall Z4J: 2018-2019 Honda Odyssey Check Park Mechanism, Battery Terminal Inspection, and Update TCM

 Included in the i-HDS software suite is a new reprogramming application called J2534 Rewrite.
 This application is made available to all subscribers of the i-HDS software suite and replaces the previous generation software, J2534 Honda Pass-thru Reprogramming Software.

 This new application is compatible with generic VCIs that comply with SAE J2534.
-It must be used to reprogram any Honda/AcuraeBay vehicle equipped with ECUs that support reprogramming.
+It must be used to reprogram any Honda/AcuraeBay logo vehicle equipped with ECUs that support reprogramming.
 Refer to the table below for legacy applicability for the programming of ECMs and PCMs.
 Though system dependent, late-model vehicles may be equipped with other ECUs that support reprogramming as well, e.g. ABS or VSA.
 J2534 Rewrite must be used to reprogram these control modules, as instructed in an applicable service bulletin.

-As shown in this table, not all legacy Honda/AcuraeBay models are equipped with a reprogrammable ECM/PCM.
+As shown in this table, not all legacy Honda/AcuraeBay logo models are equipped with a reprogrammable ECM/PCM.
 Furthermore, all 2007 and later models not listed in the table are fully supported with this application.

 DST-i Information: